ShivankK26/Password-Generator/README.md

 In this Project, I've built a WebApp App called Password Generator in which a user can easily create Highly Strong Passwords.
 It displays Paswords as per the requirement of user.
+User gets to choose different types of passwords for example- A password with lowercase letters, upercase letters, symbols, numbers, etc. As well as user also gets the leverage to choose that how long the password should be, thereby, making it difficult to guess!

 Use the `README.md` to get started.